Missouri agency tracked Planned Parenthood patients' periods

 Williams said an investigator made a spreadsheet at his request that included the dates of patients' last periods, The Kansas City Star reported.
 He said the goal was to find women who needed multiple procedures to complete an abortion.

-The head of the St. Louis clinic issued a statement calling the move "deeply disturbing."
+The head of the St. Louis clinic called the move "deeply disturbing."

-"Gov. (Mike) Parson's health department scrutinized menstrual cycles of women in this state in order to end abortion access," said Yamelsie Rodriguez, president and CEO of Reproductive Health Services of Planned Parenthood of the St. Louis Region.
+"Missouri's top health official, Randall Williams, scrutinized menstrual cycles of women in this state in order to end abortion access," Yamelsie Rodriguez, president and CEO of Reproductive Health Services of Planned Parenthood of the St. Louis Region, said in a statement.

+Missouri House Minority Leader Crystal Quade, a Democrat from Springfield, called for an investigation to see if patient privacy was compromised or if laws were broken.
+She also was critical of Williams' actions.

+"State law requires the health department director to be 'of recognized character and integrity,'" Quade said in a statement.
+"This unsettling behavior calls into question whether Dr. Williams meets that high standard."

 The state had moved to revoke the clinic's license in June, citing concerns about a series of "failed abortions," and a lack of cooperation from some of the doctors involved.